-- Run the downloaded puttygen.exe application to create your SSH key, see Figure 104. - Ensure the RSA option is selected. - Click the Generate button.
-Move your mouse within the window to generate the keys. - Once complete, the key data appears.
+- Run the downloaded puttygen.exe application to create your SSH key, as shown in Figure 103. - Ensure the RSA option is selected. - Click the Generate button.
+Move your mouse randomly within the window to generate the keys. - Once complete, the key data will appear in the window.

 😴 PuTTY Key Generator ? ×

 File Key Conversions Help

-Key Public key for pasting into OpenSSH authorized_keys file: ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQCdQ5zSalIMJgk/f +tFE30gnw/O51dpAJUoXnYkphcsImGRft5qeu4Qs5YJ8cal4HX196t0 uJhwFwscpYGtC/FAZc34FTNL3sWP9/TUkGMKVDDRVU2xzFIOM QityZsSzrVNJ3vYkoSiaEHQJBrNDeS ZdoHOSJNwUgtw63PGtD1o4YU
+Key Public key for pasting into OpenSSH authorized_keys file: ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQCdQ5zSallMJgk/RsO92vh+oty +tFE30gnw/O51dpAJUoXnYkphcslmGRft5qeu4Qs5YJ8cal4HX196tQjtyZsSzrVNJ3vYko5 SiaEHQJBrNDeSmfDA7

-+JH0DYbÝ7vv34LGnUniNAcqLBpnyXK/QFI1XjSXCnNWJIPIIz9upuiF Di9wOUvyNe1mHBcXZ3Pu7C8LtpJL7gdhc75ywY082XI8dFpd/11PV HR70rfSZ268DadJjeN8qW5stcfcCj4 VnemdjRZgt2wj rsa-key-20240206 4UBNV ~
+uJhwFwscpYGtC/FAZc34FTNL3sWP9/TUKGMKVDDRVU2xzFIOMŻdoHOSJNwUgtw6 +JH0DYbY7vv34LGnUniNAcqLBpnyXK/QR1XjSXCnNWJIPIIz9upuiFHR70rfSZ268DadJj Di9wOUvyNe1mHBcXZ3Pu7C8LtpJL7gdhc75ywYO82XI8dFpd/11iPWnemdjRZgt2wjrsa- eN8qW5stcfcCj4UBNV

-Key fingerprint: ssh-rsa 2048 SHA256:zF4NSs8pRtp05XmIOHz FBQ1dZUK8RpLV47uqZMInkfQ
+Key fingerprint: ssh-rsa 2048 SHA256:zF4NSs8pRtp05XmIOHzFBQ1dZUK8RpLV4 7uqZMInkfQ

 Key comment: rsa-key-20240206

 Key passphrase:

 Confirm passphrase:

 Actions

-Generate a public/private key pair Genera ite
+Generate a public/private key pair Generate

 Load an existing private key file Load

-Save the generated key Sav e public key Save priva te key
+Save the generated key Save public key Save private key

 Parameters

-Type of key to generate: RSA O DSA O ECDSA ⊖ EdDSA ⊖ SSH-1 (RSA)
+Type of key to generate: ● RSA ○ DSA ○ ECDSA ○ EdDSA ◯ SSH-1 (RSA)

 Number of bits in a generated key: 2048

-Figure 104: Key Generation
+Figure 103: Key Generation

-- Click both Save public key and Save private key buttons to save these keys on your computer: - Name the public key something like hostpublickey and the private key something like hostprivatekey, without manually adding extensions. - If prompted about a passphrase, click Yes to save without a passphrase. - Leave the PuTTY Key Generator application open.
+• Click both Save public key and Save private key buttons to save these keys on your computer:

+• Name the public key hostpublickey and the private key hostprivatekey.
+Do not manually add any file extensions.

+• If prompted about a passphrase, click Yes to save without a passphrase.
+Using a passphrase adds security, but this guide proceeds without one for simplicity.

+• Leave the PuTTY Key Generator application open.

-Uploading Public Key to the Router:
+Uploading Public Key to the Router

 - In the router GUI (Administration → Manage Users), click the Modify button for the user to whom you want to add the public key.
-Ensure the user has the Admin role, since a user with the User role is not permitted for SSH login. - Enter the generated public key for the user: - In the PuTTY Key Generator, select the entire public key as demonstrated in Figure 104 with the key data selected (in blue), and copy it to the clipboard. - In the router GUI, paste the key into the SSH Public Key field. - It is important that the key starts with "ssh-rsa " followed by the key itself. - Save the user settings by clicking the Apply button. - Now, you can close the PuTTY Key Generator application.
+Ensure the user has the Admin role; SSH login is not permitted for users with the User role. - Enter the generated public key for the user:

+• In the PuTTY Key Generator, select the entire public key (the data within the text box) and copy it to the clipboard.

+• In the router GUI, paste the key into the SSH Public Key field.

+• It is important that the key starts with "ssh-rsa" followed by the key itself.
+If the key is not properly recognized, the SSH login will fail.

+- Save the user settings by clicking the Apply button. - You can now close the PuTTY Key Generator application.

+If you have a public key generated previously and want to copy it to the router, the easiest way is to open the key file in the PuTTY Key Generator application and copy it from there.
+If you attempt to copy it directly from a file or from the GUI of another router, the key may not be in the correct format, and authentication will fail.